annefried/annefried.github.io/_pages/about.md

 Research Interests
 ------------------

-* Computational Syntax and Semantics
+* Computational Syntax and Semantics, Discourse Processing, Pragmatics, Linguistic Annotation
-* Discourse Processing
-* Text Mining / Information Extraction
+* Text Mining / Information Extraction, Neurosymbolic Modeling of Reasoning
-* Linguistic Annotation
 * Deep Learning
 * Digital Humanities
-* Our research on all of these topics is closely related to evaluating, improving, fine-tuning, or the usage of Large Language Models.
+* Our research on all of these topics is closely related to evaluating, improving, fine-tuning, and the application of Large Language Models.

 I am interested in understanding and modeling interactions at the syntax-semantics interface, taking into account influences of discourse and pragmatics.
 Most of my past research is about the computational modeling of aspect and genericity.
 More details [here](https://www.coli.uni-saarland.de/projects/sitent/page.php).
 I am currently also interested in text mining for scientific text and historical text corpora, syntactic and semantic parsing, and uncertainty in the context of deep learning for NLP.